Embedded contact homology of prequantization bundles: The ECH index for prequantization bundles

 \begin{remark} We require that $H$ be perfect, so that $H$ has exactly as many critical points of index $i$ as its $i^\text{th}$ Betti number.
 Let $e_+$ denote the orbit whose image is the fiber above the index two critical point of $H$.
 Similarly, let $e_-$ denote the orbit above the index zero critical point and let $h_1,\dots,h_{2g}$ denote the orbits above the index one critical points. \end{remark}

 The notation is derived from the fact that the orbits $e_\pm$ are elliptic, with slightly positive/negative rotation numbers, respectively, in the constant trivialization discussed in \S\ref{subsec:CZ}, and the $h_i$ are positive hyperbolic.
-This is the content of Lemma \ref{lem:orbitseh}.
-Heuristically, it is true because the linearized return map of an orbit projecting to a critical point $p$ of $H$ approximately agrees with a lift of the linearized flow of $\varepsilon X_H$ on $T_p\Sigma_g$.
-However, we prove Lemma \ref{lem:orbitseh} using the Conley Zehnder index instead.
+Heuristically, this follows from the fact that the linearized return map of an orbit projecting to a critical point $p$ of $H$ approximately agrees with a lift of the linearized flow of $\varepsilon X_H$ on $T_p\Sigma_g$.
+However, in \S \ref{subsec:CZ} we classified the Reeb orbits by appealing to properties of the Conley-Zehnder index.

 We next prove Proposition \ref{prop:directlimitcomputesfiberhomology}. \begin{proof}[Proof of Proposition \ref{prop:directlimitcomputesfiberhomology}]

 Given $\varepsilon>\varepsilon'$ there is an exact symplectic cobordism $(X_{\varepsilon,\varepsilon'},\lambda_{\varepsilon,\varepsilon'}):=([\varepsilon',\varepsilon]\times Y,(1+s\fp^*H)\lambda)$ from $(Y,\lambda_\varepsilon)$ to $(Y,\lambda_{\varepsilon'})$.
 (It is symplectic because $d\lambda_{\varepsilon,\varepsilon'}^2$ is a positive multiple of $ds\wedge\lambda\wedge d\lambda$.)